Gulshan Thana: Geography

-The Gulshan Thana comprises an area of 8.85 km^{2}, consisting of the entire ward 18 and parts of ward 19, including Gulshan Model Town, consisting of Gulshan circle 1 and circle 2, Baridhara Diplomatic Zone, Mohakhali, and Niketan Housing Society.
+The Gulshan Thana comprises an area of 8.85 km^{2}, consisting of the entire ward 18, parts of ward 19 and only one area of ward 20, including Gulshan Model Town, consisting of Gulshan circle 1 and circle 2, Baridhara Diplomatic Zone, and Niketan.
 50% of the area is residential, 20% commercial and 12% is the diplomatic area.
-18% of land in Gulshan consists of other areas, including slums, of which the biggest is the Karail slum.
+18% of land in Gulshan consists of other areas, including slums, of which the biggest is the Korail slum.
 The Gulshan Lake, is also located in the area.

 Gulshan is a commercial and residential area, originally meant for offices and embassies of diplomatic missions, as well as residences.
 The area has seen an upsurge in the number of high-rise buildings, restaurants, residential areas, modern markets and ice-cream parlors since the mid-1990s.
 The independent houses of the early 1970s that stood far from each other in the Gulshan area have vanished because of the commercial boom, to the point that older residents claim it is no longer a residential area.

 Though Gulshan, Banani and Baridhara, as well as Uttara and other satellite towns like Bashundhara, are relatively on higher lands, substantial parts of the Gulshan Thana area remained underwater for a prolonged duration during the 1998 Bangladesh floods.
 Dhaka WASA conducted a survey to investigate the causes of and remedial measures in 1998 with a particular focus on the Gulshan Lake and the Gulshan and Banani canals.
 Flood water runoff flows into these water bodies practically turning these into buffer flood control reservoirs, except for some pockets of transient water-logging.
 Drains and sewerage pipes dumping wastes in the Gulshan lake has been identified as major pollution problem by DWASA.
 The malodorous wastes tend to spill over when the roads are flooded.